White-eyed River Martin

 About the White-eyed River Martin

 The White-eyed River Martin belongs to the family Hirundinidae, within the order Passeriformes.
-These birds typically live average lifespan is unknown, with the longest recorded being approximately 5 years in captivity..
+These birds typically live Unknown due to the lack of sightings and data..

 How to Identify a White-eyed River Martin